niklas-simon/cat-database/README.md

 > Please note that for security reasons, you should never use sensitive data inside a command

 ## Installation without Docker
+I don't know why you'd want to do this, but here you go!
 ```
 wget -qO- https://raw.githubusercontent.com/niklas-simon/cat-database/main/dockerless.sh | sudo sh
 ```